CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 mkdir /scratch/project_xxx/$USER
 mv Merged.fasta /scratch/project_xxx/$USER
 ```
-You have now successfully moved your data to scratch area and can start performing actual analysis using batch job scripts which you will learn in-depth in different module.
+You have now successfully moved your data to scratch area and can start performing actual analysis using batch job scripts which you will learn in-depth in a different module.